CrunchyData/postgres-operator/docs/content/architecture/scheduling.md

-means that there should be a maximum of one Pod difference within the `kubernetes.io/hostname` and `topology.kubernetes.io/zone` failure domains when considering either `data` Pods, i.e. Postgres Instance or pgBackRest repo host Pods from a single PostgresCluster or when considering pgBouncer Pods from a single PostgresCluster.
+means that there should be a maximum of one Pod difference within the `kubernetes.io/hostname` and `topology.kubernetes.io/zone` failure domains when considering either `data` Pods, i.e. Postgres Instance or pgBackRest repo host Pods from a single PostgresCluster or when considering PgBouncer Pods from a single PostgresCluster.

 Any other scheduling configuration settings, such as [Affinity, Anti-affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity),